evorhard/Disc-List-Scout--Music-Discovery/README.md

 ## Description

 Disc List Scout is a Python-based application designed to help the way music enthusiasts discover new albums.
 The way it does this is by allowing users to input an album title, then scouring user-curated lists on platforms like Discogs and RateYourMusic to compile a Spotify playlist.
-This tool aims to provide a unique and personalized music discovery experience.

 ## Motivation

-This project was born out of a personal passion for discovering new music and the desire to streamline the process.
-As an avid music listener and programmer, I wanted to create a solution that could merge these interests, making the exploration of music both efficient and enjoyable.
+I personally love scouring lists of others wherein an album I love lives; however the process of manually adding a song to a "to listen" list is tedious to say the least.
+I listen to music constantly while programming or doing other work/hobbies.
+And I always want to find new music, so I wanted to create a solution that could make finding new albums to give a listen easy.

 ## Tech Stack